Leverage up to 400:1

 Leverage is the ratio of your required margin to your trade size.
 Leverage allows you to increase your market exposure past your actual investment.

 Using leverage means that you can trade positions larger than the amount of money in your trading account.
-Leverage amount is expressed as a ratio, for instance 10 : 1, 20 : 1, or 30 : 1.
+Leverage amount is expressed as a ratio, for instance 50:1, 100:1, or 400:1.
+Assuming that you have $1,000 in your trading account and you trade ticket sizes of 400,000 USD/JPY, your leverage will equate 400:1.

-Question: How will leverage affect the orders when Donald opens a position with 30-to-one leverage and Coco places her order with a 10:1 leverage?
+Questions: How leverage would affect the orders when Trader A would open a position with 100 times leverage and Trader B would go for a 10 times leverage?

 UBFX will help you to protect your account from negative balance.